VasiliyMatr/ASM/T06HASH/readme.md

 ```

-And perfomance became a bit better:
+And performance became a bit better:

 Were: